 Progress of Research

 This is my quant research.
-I’ll add to it as time permits and I have exciting results to share.
+I’ll add to it over time and I when have exciting results to share.

 Technical Analysis may be the easier of the processes.
 The first step is to acquire candle data for quant research.
 This is needed to train the ML algos and for backtesting.
 The link above explains what is involved in obtaining daily stock and index candle data.

-3. Cleaning Raw Candle Data for Time Series Analysis
+4. Clean Raw Candle Data for Time-Series Analysis

 More to come…